cerndb/flume-ng-audit-db/README.md

 reader.committing_file = committed_value.backup
 ```

-Most configuration parameters do not required any further explanation.
 Default values are written, parameters with NULL has not default value.
+Most configuration parameters do not require any further explanation.
 However, some of then need to be explained.

-Since it is a reliable reader, it requires one column of the table to be use for committing its value.
+Since it is a reliable reader, it requires one column of the table to be used for committing its value.
 Column to use for this purpose is configured with ".columnToCommit" parameter.
 You would need to specify the type of this column in order to build the query properly.

 ".table" or ".query" parameter must be configured. ".columnToCommit" is always required.